orchestron-orchestrator/sorespo/docs/tutorials/run-on-linux.md

 Orchestron/sorespo running..
 ```

-This will first start the entire SR Linux lab and finally run the Orchestron
+This will first start the entire SR Linux lab and finally run the SORESPO
 process interactively in this shell window.
 You will need to
 **open a second shell** to enter further commands and continue with the
 tutorial.